gchq/Gaffer/example/example-graph/src/main/resources/example/gettingstarted/12/walkthrough.md

 ${GET_SAMPLE_FOR_RED_EDGE}
 ```

+500 edges of group "blue" were also added to the graph (edges X-Y0, X-Y1, ..., X-Y499).
+For each of these edges, an Entity was created for both the source and destination.
+Each Entity contained a 'neighboursSample' property that contains the vertex at the other end of the edge.
 We now get the Entity for the vertex X and display the sample of its neighbours:
 ${GET_ENTITY_FOR_X_SNIPPET}

 The results are: